ZiedHosni1/MOF_discovery/README.md

 3. ```
-   print(f"MOF properties extraction completed for {n} entries and saved to mof_properties.csv.") extract_mof_properties(100) this is an example usage about extracting properties for 100 MOF entries, if you want to extract the properties of all the MOF_subset, you could change "n" to "125383".
+   print(f"MOF properties extraction completed for {n} entries and saved to mof_properties.csv.") extract_mof_properties(100) this is an example usage about extracting properties for 100 MOF entries, and you could change "n" to the number of MOFs you want to extract.
+And if you want to extract the properties of all the MOF_subset, you could change "n" to "125383".
 ##### for more information you could download this dataset from the following link: https://drive.google.com/file/d/1ZObphXu1UuyVUNuhCC8NzB7HawmNUVUF/view?usp=drive_link.

 ### 3.2 Packing script: (I need your help about the packing scripts :))
-1. Overview: the input file is the 3D MOF list, and we will use the script to do the packing of them and prepare for the next docking process.
+1. **Overview**: the input file is the 3D MOF list, and we will use the script to do the packing of them and prepare for the next docking process.
 2. ```def packing(self, box_dimensions=((0, 0, 0), (1, 1, 1)), inclusion='CentroidIncluded'):``` the function of this script is to fill some multiple of the unit cell of the crystal (packing). and **'CentroidIncluded'** means where whole molecules will be included if their centroid is within the box dimensions (you could change it to 'AllAtomsIncluded' 'AnyAtomIncluded' or 'OnlyAtomsIncluded').
 The **'ccdc.crystal.Crystal.packing()'** method takes two optional arguments: the size of the box to pack and an inclusion criterion.
 The box dimensions are a pair of triples of floats, being the near corner and far corner of the box in terms of multiples of the unit cell. the default setting of Mercury is (0, 0, 0), (1, 1, 1), and from CCDC examples, we could also change it to (-2, -2, -2), (2, 2, 2).
 3. ```csv = ChemistryLib.CrystalStructureView_instantiate(self._csv)psv = ChemistryLib.CrystalStructurePackingView(csv)``` I think it is about the ChemistryLib from CCDC, I am not quite sure about this step.
 4. ``` if psv.packable():